Set up an incorporated association

 - how the management committee works

-- how meetings will run.
+- how meetings will be run.

 Elect a management committee

-- how to choose committee members
+- how to elect and appoint committee members

 - how long the committee members’ term of office is